Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 #### all human beings have the same needs.

 Even though we may have different vocabularies for describing these needs, everybody has the same needs.
-So to really connect in a way that promotes compassion between ourselves and others, we need to be able to express needs in a language that the other people can resonate to.
+To really connect in a way that promotes compassion between ourselves and others, we need to be able to express needs in a language that the other people can resonate to.

 | **Fundamental Human Needs** | **Being (qualities)** | **Having (things)** | **Doing (actions)** | **Interacting (settings)** |
 | ------------- | ------------- | ------------- | ------------- | ------------- |